SavageAxe/k8s-provisions-backstage/package/README.md

 * Opinionated async clients that validate responses and raise rich exceptions.
 * High level helpers for synchronising Argo CD applications, manipulating Git repository contents, and managing Vault secrets.
+* Reusable FastAPI scaffolding that mirrors the Backstage provisioning service, including logging configuration with resource prefixes.
 * Designed to be framework agnostic with minimal dependencies.

 ## Installation